Defense Businesses for Sale

 Government Defense Contracting Company

-Supplies government entities like the U.S. Department of Defense and Department of Veterans Affairs with energy products, industrial chemicals, critical minerals, commodities, medical devices, consumables, and arms through multi-year contracts with large manufacturers.
+Supplies government entities including the department of defense and veterans affairs with energy products, industrial chemicals, critical minerals, rare earth elements, commodities, medical devices, consumables, and ammunition through multi-year recurring contracts

 Price$15M